AnthonyNicholas/SEPT_appt_booker/README.md

 the database has been created and appt_booker.sql tables and data imported into the new database.

-3. Login to the owner account with the provided credentials.
+3. Login to the default owner account with the provided credentials.

+Default Owner login: owner@email.com
+           Password: pw

 ## Testing ##
 The PHPUnit testing command is phpunit.phar.
 All test classes are contained